 Under the federal Garn-St. Germain Depository Institutions Act (12 U.S.C.
 1701j-3), First Interstate Bank cannot enforce a due-on-sale clause when the property transfers to a surviving spouse, child, relative upon death, or the borrower's revocable living trust.
 Confirmed Successors in Interest are treated as borrowers under CFPB mortgage servicing rules and are entitled to account information and loss mitigation options.
 Mortgage servicing phone updated to 1-888-833-3460 in 2026.
 Client Contact Center: 1-855-342-3400.

-Processing timelines at First Interstate: Joint accounts transfer immediately upon presentation of death certificate.
-POD accounts typically processed within 2-4 weeks.
-Trust accounts depend on successor trustee documentation.
-Accounts requiring probate may take 30-90 days or longer depending on state requirements.
+How to open an estate account at First Interstate →Processing timelines at First Interstate: Multi-party accounts with right of survivorship are updated once a certified death certificate is presented.
+POD accounts are typically processed within 2-4 weeks.
+Trust accounts depend on the successor trustee documentation and, for Wealth Management accounts, on the Trust and Estates team.
+Accounts requiring probate depend on how quickly the court issues Letters, and commonly take 30-90 days or longer.
 Incomplete documentation is the most common cause of delays—submitting all required documents with the initial claim helps avoid additional processing time.

 First Interstate requires several documents to process a claim, including Certified copy of the death certificate, Valid government-issued photo ID for the claimant (beneficiary, executor, or successor trustee), and Account information for the deceased (account number, name on account), and additional documentation depending on the account type.
 Certified copies are typically needed—photocopies are generally not accepted for death certificates or court documents.